CPT Testing vs. SPT Testing

 As you might imagine, a test that requires only a sample tube and a hammer offers a few notable benefits, namely that it is simple and inexpensive to perform.

 SPT Testing does have its drawbacks, though.
 Most notably, it’s inaccurate compared to more advanced methods, especially when sampling coarse sands or clay.
-As such, it’s rare to encounter a scenario in which SPT Testing is preferable to Cone Penetration Testing.
+Additionally, with CPT, you can easily and quickly conduct seismic soundings.

 Click here or give us a call at 1-800-639-6315 to discuss your needs and our solutions.